GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Data

 \subsection{Red clump distance and uncertainty}

-For every star classified as \rc{} and assumed as having an absolute magnitude $M_{\lambda}$ as per table \ref{tab:tab_extinct}, we can invert \autoref{eqn:absmag_cal} to calculate the distance modulus, but since the extinction \alambda{} itself depends on the distance, we follow an iterative procedure instead.
-First, we derive the maximum possible distance modulus for a star, assuming zero extinction along the line-of-sight, using this, we can in turn derive the maximum distance ($d_{max}$) and then compute the extinction, $A_{\lambda} (l,b,d_{max})_{i}$, to in turn compute an updated distance modulus,
+For every star classified as \rc{} and assumed as having an absolute magnitude $M_{\lambda}$ as per table \ref{tab:tab_extinct}, we can invert Eq. \ref{eqn:absmag_cal} to calculate the distance modulus, but since the extinction \alambda{} itself depends on the distance, we follow an iterative procedure instead.
+First, we derived the maximum possible distance modulus for a star, assuming zero extinction along the line of sight, Using this equation, we could in turn derive the maximum distance ($d_{max}$), then compute the extinction, $A_{\lambda} (l,b,d_{max})_{i}$, and ultimately compute an updated distance modulus,